-- The Ontario government introduced proposed legislation that, if passed, would give the province the necessary flexibility to address the ongoing risks and effects of the COVID-19 outbreak. - The proposed legislation is part of the government's plan for the continued safe and gradual reopening of the province once the declaration of emergency ends. - o Specifically, the legislation would: - i.
-Continue emergency orders in effect under the Emergency Management and Civil Protection Act (EMCPA) under the new legislation for an initial 30 days. - ii.
-Allow the Lieutenant Governor in Council to further extend these orders for up to 30 days at a time, as required to keep Ontarians safe - iii.
+- The proposed legislation is part of the government's plan for the continued safe and gradual reopening of the province once the declaration of emergency ends. - o Specifically, the legislation would: - Continue emergency orders in effect under the Emergency Management and Civil Protection Act (EMCPA) under the new legislation for an initial 30 days. - ii.
+Allow the Lieutenant Governor in Council to further extend these orders for up to 30 days at a time, as required to keep Ontarians safe. - iii.
 Allow the Lieutenant Governor in Council to amend certain emergency orders continued under the EMCPA if the amendment relates to: - 1. labour redeployment or workplace and management rules; - 2. closure of places and spaces or regulation of how businesses and establishments can be open to provide goods or services in a safe manner; - 3. compliance with public health advice; or - 4. rules related to gatherings and organized public events. - iv.
 Not allow new emergency orders to be created. - v.
-Allow emergency orders to be rescinded when it is safe to do so. - o The ability to extend and amend orders under the new legislation would be limited to one year, unless extended by the Ontario legislature. - Appropriate oversight and transparency would be ensured through regular, mandated reporting that provides the rationale for the extension of any emergency order.

-70. July 7th - Investing in public transit and active transportation infrastructure for Windsor and Tecumseh residents transit, encourage active transportation, and improve the quality of the public transit system overall, as well as one multi-purpose pathway project in Tecumseh.
+Allow emergency orders to be rescinded when it is safe to do so. - o The ability to extend and amend orders under the new legislation would be limited to one year, unless extended by the Ontario legislature. - Appropriate oversight and transparency would be ensured through regular, mandated reporting that provides the rationale for the extension of any emergency order. - 72.
+July 7th Investing in public transit and active transportation infrastructure for Windsor and Tecumseh residents - o The Provincial and Federal governments have announced funding for nine projects that will better connect Windsor residents to public transit, encourage active transportation, and improve the quality of the public transit system overall, as well as one multi-purpose pathway project in Tecumseh. - In Windsor, the purchase of 19 buses will allow the city to replace 16 buses that have exceeded their useful life, while expanding the fleet's capacity by 3 buses to meet system needs. - 1.
+Additionally, the construction and rehabilitation of sidewalks, pathways and bike lanes throughout the city will make it